 Description

-Prevent Burnout, Improve Coping Skills & Support Struggling Staff
+Prevent Burnout, Improve Coping Skills & Support Struggling Professionals

 Staff and faculty members are spent.
-They’ve been through a trying, exhausting time during the COVID-19 pandemic.
-As a result, they’re contending with chronic post-COVID stress, burnout, compassion fatigue and other mental health realities that have been wearing away at them, leaving them depleted and struggling to cope.
+They’re exhausted as they work to meet students’ and colleagues’ needs during these uncertain times.
+The overload of emotional labor, stress, burnout, compassion fatigue and other well-being realities is wearing away at them, leaving them depleted and struggling to cope.
 Their well-being is of great concern.

 Continuing at this pace isn’t sustainable for anyone involved.

-The realities of our collective trauma need immediate attention – to do right by our faculty and staff and the students they serve before more harm occurs.
-Plus, addressing employees’ very real concerns about well-being, change and reacclimating can serve to retain them and boost morale as you regroup and transition to your new campus normal.
+The realities of our collective uncertainty need immediate attention – to do right by our faculty and staff and the students they serve before more harm occurs.
+Plus, directly addressing employees’ very real concerns about well-being and change can serve to retain them and boost morale.

-And that’s where the 10 Staff and Faculty Mental Health and Well-Being Workshops can help.
+And that’s where the 10 Staff & Faculty Mental Health & Well-Being Workshops can help.
 These 10 workshops and their supporting materials are designed specifically to support your faculty and staff members.
-They explore what employees are going through due to pandemic-related stressors and responsibilities, and offer real-life coping mechanisms they can put into practice.
+They explore what employees are going through due to current stressors and responsibilities and offer real-life coping mechanisms they can put into practice.

 Topics Covered

-1. Contending with Chronic Stress: The pandemic pace has been wearing down faculty and staff due to trauma, never-ending workloads and the weight of students’ stress.
-Chances are, they’re worried about the pandemic’s ripple effects on job security, working conditions and more – all concerns that need to be taken seriously.
-Help them learn to face this type of post-COVID stress head-on, as it peaks, in ways that make sense for them as individuals.
+Contending with Chronic Stress: The current pace has been wearing down faculty and staff due to chaos, never-ending workloads and the weight of students’ stress.
+Chances are, they’re worried about job security, working conditions and more – all concerns that need to be taken seriously.
+Help them learn to face this type of stress head-on, as it peaks, in ways that make sense for them as individuals.

-2. Handling Burnout and Compassion Fatigue: By engaging in greater physical and emotional labor during the pandemic, often taking on the suffering of students they’re assisting, employees are much more susceptible to burnout and compassion fatigue.
+Handling Burnout and Compassion Fatigue: By engaging in greater physical and emotional labor these days, often taking on the suffering of students they’re assisting, employees are much more susceptible to burnout and compassion fatigue.
 Breaking the silence and stigma surrounding these very real conditions can help them discover how to cope and regain their emotional footing.

-3. Coping with the Reality of Increased Emotional Labor/Care Work: As staff and faculty members support students’ enhanced emotional and mental health needs – from online learning difficulties to the stress of isolation, financial concerns, basic needs insecurity and more – it’s critical that they learn how to manage in a balanced manner, so they don’t lose themselves in the process.
+Coping with the Reality of Increased Emotional Labor/Care Work: As staff and faculty members support students’ enhanced emotional and mental health needs – from loneliness to the stress of navigating the state of the world, financial concerns, basic needs insecurity and more – it’s critical that they learn how to manage in a balanced manner, so they don’t lose themselves in the process.
 After all, “when our students are stressed, we are stressed.”
 And it’s critical to face this reality with awareness and care.

-4. Engaging in Rest and Recovery Efforts: It’s necessary to take care amidst all the competing demands of this current time.
+Engaging in Rest and Recovery Efforts: It’s necessary to take care amidst all of today’s competing demands.
 Hard-working employees may be experiencing a rest deficit and need to restore their personal balance.
 Help them discover how to go beyond self-care to engage in truly transformative rest and recovery, as they cope with emotional exhaustion and hit the reset button.

-6. Practicing Emotional Self-Management: The emotions of the moment are plentiful – work-related stress, frustration, emotional drain – and can easily derail us from living healthfully.
-Aid employees in learning how to contend with feelings of hopelessness, despair, chaos, anxiety, depression, loneliness, anticipatory grief and trauma related to the pandemic – and beyond – in healthy, sustainable ways.
+Practicing Emotional Self-Management: The emotions of the moment are plentiful – work-related stress, frustration, emotional drain – and can easily derail us from living healthfully.
+Aid employees in learning how to contend with feelings of hopelessness, despair, chaos, anxiety, depression, loneliness, anticipatory grief and trauma in healthy, sustainable ways.

-7. Addressing Languishing and Finding Flow: When we show up for work, yet are feeling blah and without purpose, we may be languishing.
-During the pandemic, this has happened to many people – not feeling good about life, lacking meaning or belonging, and feeling empty and stagnate.
+Addressing Languishing and Finding Flow: When we show up for work, yet are feeling blah and without purpose, we may be languishing.
+This happens to many people – not feeling good about life, lacking meaning or belonging, and feeling empty and stagnate.
 Work with employees to discover how to tackle languishing by finding a flow that can lead to flourishing and positive mental health.

-9. Refocusing and Practicing Attention Management: We’ve been through a time of diverted attention, scattered actions and never quite feeling caught up at work due to pandemic effects.
+Refocusing and Practicing Attention Management: These days, we often experience diverted attention, scattered actions and never quite feeling caught up at work.
 How do employees reclaim their time and focus?
 Help remind them of strategies that work and explore new possibilities as they get themselves back on track.

-10. Re-engaging with Your Purpose: The culmination of many pandemic realities mentioned above – languishing, chronic stress, compassion fatigue and more – is that our sense of purpose may be buried.
-Rediscovering our purpose and recommitting to key roles on and off campus is critical, as staff and faculty members return to themselves and healthier ways of being.
+- Re-engaging with Your Purpose: The culmination of the many realities mentioned above – languishing, chronic stress, compassion fatigue and more – is that our sense of purpose may be buried.
+Rediscovering our purpose and recommitting to key roles on and off campus is critical, as staff and faculty members embrace healthier ways of being.

 What’s Included